 My name's Rosie Cappuccino.
 This is where I blog about my life with borderline personality disorder (BPD).
 It's a little corner of the internet that I made for myself when I was first diagnosed with this condition seven years ago.
-If you have BPD, I hope this blog can bring you some comfort, validation, hope or even some coping tips.
+If you have BPD, I hope this blog can bring you some comfort, hope or perhaps some coping tips.

 BPD is one of the most stigmatised mental health conditions which can make people living with this condition feel ashamed, silenced and isolated.
-I know I certainly felt this way initially.
-It's not okay that so many people with diagnosis feel hopeless, worthless and unlovable.
-I hope this blog can help you feel less of these things are more confident about the future and more worthy of support and compassion.
+I know I certainly felt this way when I was first diagnosed.
+I now know that it's not okay that so many people with diagnosis feel hopeless, worthless and unlovable.
+If you are feeling these things, I hope this blog can bring you some hope, coping tips and help you feel more worthy of care and support.

 I've written a book for people with BPD, or those who identify with this diagnosis.
 The book combines practical advice and coping tips, alongside my personal experience.
 I wrote it because I know how hard it can be to live with such a stigmatised mental health condition.
 It aims to be validating, supportive and hopeful.